 Prior to the end of the second week of classes (or the proportional equivalent for shorter classes), the University reserves the right to cancel classes due to insufficient enrollment, or to make reassignment of instructors due to extraordinary circumstances.
 A full refund of enrollment fees will be automatically authorized for students who are enrolled in a class which has been cancelled.
 If you wish to use the refund (credit) from the cancelled class to pay the tuition for a replacement class you are “ADDING,” then you must process a “DROP” for the cancelled class at the same time you process an “ADD” for the replacement class.
 This must be done within the Add period for the term affected.
 Unless you are going to use the credit for another course, you do not have to “DROP” the cancelled course yourself.
 If you do nothing, we will drop the cancelled course from your schedule at the end of the second week of classes (or the proportional equivalent for shorter classes) and authorize a full refund (as appropriate).

-Partial or complete withdrawals require the student to drop each course.
-This can be done on-line.
+Partial or complete withdrawals require the student to drop each course via the onilne system at mywsu.wichita.edu.
 Any refunds owed to you will be used to offset any financial obligations you may have at the university.
-If your financial aid paid all or part of your tuition, any refund goes back to that financial aid source.
+If your financial aid paid all or part of your costs, all or a portion of any refund goes back to that financial aid source.